 Get: Antique fixtures and toys from the Town Trader (a former 1690’s trading post); country wares, handcrafted furnishings, and authentic penny candy from Brown and Hopkins Country Store; estate jewelry, Star Wars merchandise, and primitives from the Old Post Office Antiques; vintage decor (think everything from traditional clocks to taxidermy) from Old Stone Mill Antiques and Treasures; locally made pottery and windows from Sideways Down Antiques Gallery; designer dog bandanas, collars and more from Trish Hampton; and local honey and farm goods from Lightning Ridge Farm.
 Swing by Mapleville Farm (open weekends) and take advantage of their curbside pickup to grab some yummy baked goods.
 For more ways to shop like a local, check out ShopLocalRhodeIsland.com.

 Do: Enjoy a picnic or a hike in the fresh summer air at Pulaski State Park and Recreational Area or Buck Hill Management Area.
-Get in touch with the area’s agricultural origins at Deep Roots Farm (open Friday and Saturday) and Chepachet Farms and Sugar House (reopening in mid to late February) and spend an afternoon tasting various delicious wines at Mulberry Vineyards (open Saturday and Sunday).
+Get in touch with the area’s agricultural origins at Deep Roots Farm (open Friday and Saturday) and Chepachet Farms and Sugar House and spend an afternoon tasting various delicious wines at Mulberry Vineyards (open Saturday and Sunday).

-Stay nearby at the Holiday Inn Express and Suites Smithfield-Providence or the Home2Suites by Hilton Smithfield, both feature an indoor heated swimming pool for some post-activity relaxing.
+Stay nearby at the Holiday Inn Express and Suites Smithfield-Providence or the Home2Suites by Hilton Smithfield, both feature an indoor, heated swimming pool for some post-activity relaxation.
 Or for a more rustic experience, check out the "Farm Stay" experience at Grace Note Farm Inn, adjacent to the George Washington Management Area.